interfaith partnership against

 National Domestic Violence Hotline

 April is Sexual Assault Awareness Month!

 It’s a month to educate our families, friends, and communities about the realities of sexual violence and spearhead efforts to prevent it in the future.
 As faithful people, it is our responsibility to help end sexual assault by standing on the side of survivors and talking about respectful, safe, and healthy relationships in our communities.
 While we recognize that faith communities hold a range of expectations about sex, all faithful people can play a role by speaking out against this injustice.

 Sexual assault can happen to anyone, and is a rampant epidemic on college campuses.
-In 2015, Sexual Assault Awareness Month is focusing on creating safer campuses because everyone has the right to an educational experience free from danger.
-We are all responsible--University Chaplains, cultural and religious groups, students, parents, alumni, and faculty--for preventing sexual violence on our college campuses.
+Everyone has the right to an experience free from danger.
+We are all responsible -- clergy, cultural and religious groups, youth, parents, and teachers -- for preventing sexual violence.